 3. Build a tech stack

-A sales stack is a collection of software, allowing the sales team to work efficiently and achieve results.
-To determine the right tools for your company’s sales stack, analyze your sales process.
-By examining each step, you’ll pinpoint where you can streamline specific processes or an area where you can make your reps’ lives easier.
+A sales stack is a collection of software that allows partners and teams to work efficiently and achieve results.
+To determine the right tools for your company’s sales stack, analyze your process.
+By examining each step, you’ll pinpoint where you can streamline specific initiatives or an area where you can make your partners’ and reps’ lives easier.
 Although everyone’s sales process varies, start with a basic outline of tools:

 - Customer relationship management (CRM) software: CRM is a database for customer interactions and sales.
 By logging sales information in CRM, you improve relationships with your marketing department, customer service team, and finance department.